Palpitations

 Lifestyle factors

-Palpitations can be brought on by lifestyle factors such as:
+Palpitations can be brought on by lifestyle factors including:

 • smoking